kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 You need to see the positive in every issue.

-You need to be emotionally detatched from the job and remain objective.
+You need to be emotionally detached from the job and remain objective.

 You need to be careful with your words.